liam-sbhoo/TabDPT-inference/README.md

 ### Tips

-Using a `conda` env or the `uv` package manager is preferable to native python `virtualenv`s, which we have found is unstable for these requirements.
+Using a `conda` env or the `uv` package manager is preferable to native python `virtualenv`, which we have found is unstable for these requirements.

 For better performance, please adjust `context_size` or `n_ensembles` to trade off speed and accuracy.